telefonicaid/iot-activation/tutorials/Readme.md

 ## Connectivity 2G and 3G

 Surely more than once you have read acronyms such as 2G, 3G, 4G, GPRS, HDSPA or LTE among others on the screen of your mobile.
-If you don't know exactly what they mean, If you don't know exactly what they mean, we'll explain the differences between 2G and 3G so you don't get stuck with the doubt.
+If you don't know exactly what they mean, we'll explain the differences between 2G and 3G so you don't get stuck with the doubt.